stevens-s3lab/sidecar/sidecar-examples/sideasan/README.md

 ## Setup

 1. Install the driver:

 ```bash
 sudo insmod ../../sidecar-driver/x86-64/ptw.ko
 ```

 2. Start the monitor:

 ```bash
 ../../sidecar-monitors/sideasan/x86-64/monitor
 ```

 ## Execution

-- To avoid context switches that could cause packet loss pin the process to a specific core (e.g. taskset -c 0)
+- To avoid having the process switch between cores that could cause packet loss, pin the process to a specific core (e.g. taskset -c 0)
 - The Leak Sanitizer needs to be disabled to avoid being triggered:

 ```bash
 export ASAN_OPTIONS=detect_leaks=0
 ```

 - To trigger an overflow run the test program with an input string of 31 chars or longer:

 ```bash
 taskset -c 0 ./so aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
 ```

 This will cause a violation at the monitor with a message indicating the overflow and a representation of the shadow memory like below:

 ```
 ERROR: AddressSanitizer: stack-buffer-overflow on address 0x7ffe0426b060
 WRITE of size 1 at 0x7ffe0426b060 thread T0